icewolfz/jiMUD/docs/preferences.md

 - `Enable warning dialog when closing client and child windows are open` disable or enable warning dialog when closing and child windows are open
 - `Enable warning dialog when loading a character from manager` disable or enable warning dialog when loading a character
 - `Open 'Who is on' in web browser` Open the 'Who is on?' in a web browser, if disabled will open in a child window of jiMUD
+- `Watch for profile changes` when enabled will watch for profile changes
+- `On profile change do` what to do when a profile is changed when `Watch for profile changes` enabled
+  - `Nothing` Do nothing
+  - `Reload` Force reload of profiles, this may cause profile changes to be lost
+  - `Ask` Ask you if you want to reload or do nothing
+  - `Warn` Display a warning to the mud window

 ## Advanced > Backup